LiubovRev/video_annotation_system/README.md

 [![Python Version](https://img.shields.io/badge/python-3.10+-blue)](https://www.python.org/)

-**A modular, config-driven pipeline for video preprocessing, pose extraction, annotation alignment, clustering, and ML-based behavior prediction.**
+A modular, config-driven pipeline for video preprocessing, pose extraction, annotation alignment, clustering, and machine-learning-based behavior prediction.

 ---

 ## Overview

-This project implements a **modular, config-driven pipeline** for:
+This project implements a modular and reproducible pipeline for:

 - Video preprocessing
 - Object tracking
 - Pose estimation
-- Optional clustering
+- Optional pose clustering
 - Annotation alignment
-- Machine learning classification
+- Machine learning model training
 - Prediction on new data

 The system is designed for:

 - Research-grade reproducibility
 - Structured logging
 - Scalable experimentation
-- Config-based execution
+- Fully configuration-driven execution

 ---

 ## Authentication (HF_TOKEN)

-Some tracking models require a **Hugging Face access token**.
+Some tracking models require a Hugging Face access token.

-### Behavior
+### Runtime Behavior

 When running the pipeline:

-- If `HF_TOKEN` is already set in your environment → it is used automatically.
+- If `HF_TOKEN` is already set in your environment, it is used automatically.
-- If not → the system securely prompts you to enter it (input hidden).
+- If not, the system securely prompts you to enter it (input is hidden).
-- The token is automatically injected into:
+- The token is automatically injected into the environment variable:

 ```

 HUGGINGFACE_HUB_TOKEN

 ````

-### Set token permanently (recommended)
+### Set Token Permanently (Recommended)

 ```bash
 export HF_TOKEN=your_token_here
 ````

-Add this to:
+Add this line to:

 ```
 ~/.bashrc